When to visit the vet?

 Prognosis and follow-up care

 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment are crucial to prevent permanent damage to the cornea and possible blindness.
+It is the first step in the management and treatment of patients. and treatment are crucial to prevent permanent corneal damage and possible blindness.
 With early treatment, many dogs respond well to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and show a significant improvement in symptoms.
+Therapies can be medicinal, surgical, or through other medical interventions. and show significant improvement in symptoms.

 The quality of life of dogs with KCS can be significantly improved through regular care and adherence to treatment plans.